ken-neth-wang/crop-insurance/notebooks/# NOTES ON WHAT TO DO.md

-two threshold policy is a whole letter than the one threhsold policy even with moderate levels of variability
+two threshold policy is a whole better than the one threhsold policy even with moderate levels of variability